poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 ### Training

-And there are problems with how they're trained:
+And there are problems with how they're trained.

 The labelling of data for supervised training has taken a heavy toll on many low-paid, foreign workers, such as [contractors in Kenya hired by OpenAI](https://www.wsj.com/tech/chatgpt-openai-content-abusive-sexually-explicit-harassment-kenya-workers-on-human-workers-cf191483).